top of page

 Lifestyle 9.png

 The wine rested in barrel for 17 months.
 A small number of artisanal coopers were selected, all from Burgundy and the Rhone, with only French oak chosen.
 Importantly this wine was micro vinified as a separate batch.
-In 2017 50% was new oak; 50% 228 litre- & 50% 500 litre-barrels.
+In 2019 50% is new oak and was matured in two 228 litre barrels.

 per 750ml